dreyes333/SystemsProgramming/README.md

 # SystemsProgramming
-Spring 2019 with Rocky Slavin: Some useful little projects
+Some useful little projects consisting of system scripting, file and data manipulation, reading and writing to files and disk, and process control.
+Written in Bash, Python, and C.